RestComm/juju-charms/README.md

 Go to http://<public_ip>:8080/restcomm-management or http://<public_ip>:8080/restcomm-management (username: administrator@company.com, password: RestComm) for Admininstration

+## WebRTC call

 Go to http://<public_ip>:8080/olympus for WebRTC P2P Live Video chat

+Please refer to this link: http://caniuse.com/#search=webrtc  for the most up-to-date information about browser WebRTC support.

 ## Clean enviroment
 When you done, you can clean ennviroment and destroy all services (do not terminate machines).